Last updated: June 30, 2026

 The Ultimate Welcome Ritual

-The Remnant of “Kiyome” (Purification)
+The Origins of Oshibori: A Remnant of “Kiyome” Purification

 While modern tourists use the Oshibori simply to clean their hands before eating, the practice originates from “Kiyome”—the sacred Shinto ritual of physical and spiritual purification.
 In Japan, before entering a holy shrine or temple, you must always wash your hands at a water pavilion to cleanse yourself of the outside world’s impurities.
 During the Edo Period (1603-1867), traditional inns began placing a bucket of water and a cloth towel at their entrance so travelers could wash their dusty hands and feet before stepping inside.
 The modern Oshibori is a direct evolution of this custom: it is a ritual to instantly purify yourself, leaving the dirt and stress of the outside world behind before you enjoy your meal.